-PROCEDURE.
+Procedure.

-41. ALL informations and proceedings hereby directed shall Summary proceedings be- be had and taken before any one or more Justices of the Peace, fence whatsoever.

-Peace, and all fines, penalties, damages, and fees may be recovered and enforced in a summary manner before such Justice or Justices in manner prescribed by the 14th Victoria, No. 5.
+All information and proceedings hereby directed summary shall be had and taken before any one or more Justices of the Peace, and all fines, penalties, damages, and fees Justice of the Peace, proceedings before a may be recovered and enforced in a summary manner before such Justice or Justices in manner prescribed by the 14th Victoria, No. 5.